 Preparing the vegetables

-- Soak in salted water: salted water over the tofu and let it sit for 8-10 minutes.
+- Soak in salted water: pour salted water over the tofu and let it sit for 8-10 minutes.
 The salted water will draw the moisture out of the tofu.

-Slice the tofu into 4 squares.
+- Nuggets: Slice the tofu into 4 squares.
 You can use the tofu as is or cut them into irregular shapes like (kinda like larger nuggets).
 Then season the tofu pieces with salt and pepper on both sides.

-How to make tofu katsu
+How to cook tofu katsu

 There are three methods of making tofu katsu: fried, air fried and baked.